- RubiconmdAsked on August 27, 2013 at 08:27 PM

-I need to embed the form on an email, but instead of doing it as a llink that will open up a page, I would like to privide the person receiving the emial with the capability to respond to the form directly on the email.
+I need to embed form on an email to create an email form, but instead of doing it as a llink that will open up a page, I would like to privide the person receiving the emial with the capability to respond to the form directly on the email.

 In particular, I'd need a text box, a dropdown and a ckeck button that they can fill out on the body of their own email and click submit without any page opening up.

 - khrisellAnswered on August 27, 2013 at 09:03 PM